 As for me, it always makes me think of country music.

 Believe it or not, the same chords that form the backbone of those toe-tapping country tunes are also central to rock, blues, and folk.
 So, if you’re interested in learning to play acoustic guitar, country music is a great place to start.

 From catchy harmonic snaps to playful percussive twangs, there’s no denying that the iconic ‘country sound’ is fun to emulate.

 Today I’ll share with you some of the best acoustic guitars for country music, and I hope I can help you find the guitar your collection is missing.

 Whether you’re new to the instrument or you’ve been playing since you were a child, I’ve included a variety of options that may just suit your fancy.
 Guitar picks at the ready…

-- It has a natural, subtle twang that will suit the style of country music perfectly.
+Perhaps our favorite quality It has a natural, subtle twang which suits the style of country music perfectly.

-Seagull are also an environmentally-conscious brand and are committed to reducing their brand impact on the environment.
-For this reason, the S6 features sustainably sourced wood.
-You can check out Seagull’s pledge to sustainability here.
+As a bonus, seagull is also an environmentally-conscious brand, so the S6 features sustainably sourced wood.
+You can check out Seagull’s pledge to environmental sustainability here.

 When put to use, this durable yet light design allows the S6 to project with a bright midrange and sharp bottom end; making it a tonal must-have for country players of all levels.